 I began the climb, struggling to go even a few inches upward.

 “You can do it, Roonie!”
 Scott Watkins, the funniest kid I knew, called out over the other kids.

 “Yeah, go Roonie, you can make it!”
 Renee Smith yelled out, using my childhood nickname.

 My friends.
-They felt what I was going through.
+They felt what I was going through, even if, for them, climbing that rope was no difficult task.
 They supported me, whether I believed in my ability to move up or not.

 Following their lead, the other kids yelled out encouraging words, urging me to go just a little further.
 They told me I could do it.
 They believed in me!
 Their friendship lifted me up.

 And you know what?
 I stretched my little hands upward just far enough to tap that piece of tape way up high on that rope, and then I slid back down to the ground, not even caring about the rope splinters that had just poked their way into my skin, while my cheering little friends jumped up and down for me.
 I felt their love and excitement for my accomplishment.